lakbai-platform/lakbai-web/README.md

 ## Contributing

-This is an academic project and we encourage this projects primary developers of to participate.
+This is an academic project and we encourage this projects primary developers to participate.

 **Before contributing, please read our [Contributing Guide](CONTRIBUTING.md)**
 for: